-After receiving notification of the supplemental CDBG-CV funds Town staff consulted with the Community Foundation of the Lowcountry, a local nonprofit organization which participated in both Needs Assessment public meetings in March 2020.
-This consultation was to determine their capability to administer public services grants funded with Fiscal Year 2020 CDBG and CDBG-CV funds on behalf of the Town.
+After receiving notification of the supplemental CDBG-CV funds Town staff consulted with the Community Foundation of the Lowcountry, a local 501(c)(3) nonprofit organization, which began serving the Hilton Head Island community in 1994, and participated in both Needs Assessment public meetings in March 2020.
+During these Needs Assessment meetings and a subsequent consultation meeting Town staff determined the Community Foundation of the Lowcountry had the capacity and capability to administer public services grants funded with Fiscal Year 2020 CDBG and CDBG-CV funds on behalf of the Town.